 As detailed above, Pearl & Groove also have a tasty gluten free brunch menu that you can sample at their Notting Hill bakery.
 Or pop by for a gluten free bagel or toastie at lunch time.
 Yum!

 WHAT: Offering a fully gluten free food menu, this new vegan cafe offers amazing gluten free foccacia bread, freshly baked cakes and other yummy dishes.
+PLEASE NOTE – their drinks are not all gluten free as they serve gluten-containing oat milk.

 WHERE: Hackney – Bethnal Green is the closest underground station.